grahamking/isqueue/README.md

 Add this line: `/var/spool/isqueue/server_type.queue IN_MODIFY /usr/local/bin/isq get server_type /home/<you>/identify.sh`

 The next time your queue is modified, your listener will wake up.
 Whilst still tailing /tmp/out.log, do `isq put server_type mozilla.org`

+If you don't see any output in /tmp/out.log, check syslog. incron logs the command it tries to run in there. `sudo tail -f /var/log/syslog`.

 **Network**